jhelpgg/ComposeClean/engine/doc/Engine.md

 **Note** : For `fr.jhelp.compose.ui.engine.View3DComposable` only the **DSL** way is available

-To add element oon the 3D it it recommended to do i outside the Main thread.
+To add element on the 3D it it recommended to do it outside the Main thread.

 Traditional way to manipulate the scene embed :